 - One of the finest carvings in BC is located on Sprout Lake in Port Alberni.
 Head to the east end of the Lake to Sprout Lake Provincial Park.

-- There are also Petroglyphs located at Alldridge Point in East Sooke Regional Park.
+- Petroglyphs can also be found at Alldridge Point in East Sooke Regional Park.
 The trail to the petroglyphs starts at the parking lot of the Aylard Farm entrance.
-This approximately 1.5 hour (round trip) hike/walk can be reached by the way of two paths.
+This approximately 1.5 hour (round trip) hike/walk is reached by the way of two paths.
 One path takes you on a relatively easy trail through the forest, while the other follows the rugged, but scenic, shores of the Coast Trail.

 #3 – Hot Springs